Lebel Model 1886 rifle: Origins and development

-Historically, the Mle 1886 Lebel rifle was the first military firearm to use smokeless powder ammunition.
-This new propellant powder, made of stabilized nitrocellulose, was called "Poudre B" ("Powder B") and had just been invented in 1884 by Paul Vieille (1854-1934).
-Poudre B was three times as powerful as black powder, for the same weight, and left virtually no residues of combustion.
+The Mle 1886 Lebel rifle was the first military firearm to use smokeless powder ammunition.
+This new propellant, made of stabilized nitrocellulose, was called "Poudre B" ("Powder B") and had been invented in 1884 by Paul Vieille.
+Three times as powerful as black powder, it left virtually no combustion residue.
 For this last reason, the new powder enabled the reduction of the caliber.
 The increase of the bullet speed in the barrel required a stronger bullet than the older lead bullet.
 New cartridges were designed where the lead was placed in a full metal jacket (invented in 1882 by Eduard Rubin) from a deformable alloy.

-The French military initially planned to adopt a wholly new rifle design and spent the year 1885 on determining an optimal caliber as well as testing Remington-Lee rifles which showed themselves well in the Sino-French War; a Mannlicher rifle was to be tested in 1886 in order to compare it to Lee, and a brand new cartridge was to be designed as well.
+The French military initially planned to adopt a wholly new rifle design and spent the year 1885 determining the optimal caliber and testing the Remington-Lee rifle, which performed well during the Sino-French War.
+A Mannlicher rifle was to be tested in 1886 in order to compare it to the Lee, and a brand new cartridge was to be designed as well.

-However shortly thereafter, in January 1886, a new revanchist French war minister, General Georges Ernest Boulanger, threw these plans into a garbage bin and requested the urgent application of these two technical breakthroughs to the design of a new infantry rifle.
-He appointed General Tramond in charge of the project which had to be completed within one year.
+However, in January 1886, a new revanchist French war minister, General Georges Ernest Boulanger, cancelled these plans and requested the urgent application of these two technical breakthroughs to the design of a new infantry rifle.
+He appointed General Tramond in charge of the project, which had a one-year deadline.

 Firstly the 11mm Gras cartridge case was necked-down into an 8mm case (similarly to how 8×60mmR Guedes was created by Portuguese a few years earlier, except that cartridge used black powder and therefore was longer), a transformation carried out by Gras and Lt.
 Colonel Desaleux, which necessitated a double taper handicapping French firearms design for decades to come.
 The repeating mechanism, derived from the French Mle 1884 Gras-Kropatschek repeating rifle, was implemented by Albert Close and Louis Verdin at the Chatellerault arsenal.
 The bolt's two opposed front locking lugs, inspired from the two rear locking lugs on the bolt of the earlier Swiss Vetterli rifle, were designed by Colonel Bonnet.
-The 8mm flat nosed FMJ "Balle M" bullet was suggested by Tramond and designed by Lt.
+The 8mm flat-nosed FMJ "Balle M" bullet was suggested by Tramond and designed by Lt.
 Colonel Nicolas Lebel after whom the rifle (and the caliber) are named.
 However, Lebel did not lead the team responsible for creating the new rifle.
 He amicably protested during his lifetime that Tramond and Gras were the two superior officers who jointly deserved that credit.
 Nevertheless, his name, which only designated the Balle M bullet as the "Balle Lebel," informally stuck to the entire weapon.